Hell's Kitchen, Manhattan: Failed rezoning attempts

-By the 1980s the area south of 42nd Street was in decline.
+By the 1980s, the area south of 42nd Street was in decline.
 Both the state and the city hoped that the Jacob K. Javits Convention Center would renew the area.
 Hotels, restaurants, apartment buildings, and television studios were proposed.
-One proposal included apartments and hotels on a 30 acre pier jutting out onto Hudson River, which also included a marina, ferry slip, stores, restaurants, and a performing arts center.
+One proposal included apartments and hotels on a 30 acre pier jutting out onto Hudson River, which included a marina, ferry slip, stores, restaurants, and a performing arts center.
 At Ninth Avenue and 33rd Street, a 32-story office tower would be built.
 Hotels, apartment buildings, and a Madison Square Garden would be built over the tracks west of Pennsylvania Station.
 North of the Javits Center, a "Television City" would be developed by Larry Silverstein in conjunction with NBC.

-One impediment to development was the lack of mass transit in the area, which is far from Penn Station, and none of the proposals for a link to Penn Station was pursued successfully (for example, the ill-fated West Side Transitway).
+One impediment to development was the lack of mass transit in the area, which is far from Penn Station, and none of the proposals for a link to Penn Station was pursued successfully, for example, the ill-fated West Side Transitway.
 No changes to the zoning policy happened until 1990, when the city rezoned a small segment of 11th Avenue near the Javits Center.
 In 1993, part of 9th Avenue between 35th and 41st Streets was also rezoned.
 However, neither of these rezonings was particularly significant, as most of the area was still zoned as a manufacturing district with low-rise apartment buildings.

 By the early 1990s, there was a recession, which scuttled plans for rezoning and severely reduced the amount of development in the area.
 After the recession was over, developers invested in areas like Times Square, eastern Hell's Kitchen, and Chelsea, but mostly skipped the Far West Side.

 September 11, 2001

 While most fire stations in Manhattan lost firefighters in the September 11, 2001, terrorist attacks, the station with the greatest loss of firefighters was Engine Co.
 54/Ladder Co.
-4/Battalion 9 at 48th Street and Eighth Avenue, which lost 15 firefighters.
-Given its proximity to Midtown, the station has specialized in skyscraper fires and rescues; in 2007, it was the second-busiest firehouse in New York City, with 9,685 runs between the two companies.
+4/Battalion 9 at 48th Street and Eighth Avenue, which lost 15 firefighters, an entire shift on duty.
+Given its proximity to Midtown, the station specializes in skyscraper fires and rescues.
+In 2007, it was the second-busiest firehouse in New York City, with 9,685 runs between the two companies.

 Its patch reads "Pride of Midtown" and "Never Missed a Performance".
 Memorials dot the station's exterior walls and a granite memorial is in a park to its north.
 Ladder 21, the "Pride of Hell's Kitchen", located on 38th Street between Ninth and Tenth Avenues, and stationed with Engine Co.
 34, lost seven firefighters on September 11.
 In addition, on September 11, Engine Co.
 26 was temporarily stationed with Engine Co.
 34/Ladder Co.
 21 and lost many firefighters themselves.